 Nowadays, most hardware engineers have given up on bumping clock speeds and gone on to improve bus speeds, which has less to do with how fast the computer "thinks" than with how fast it "talks".
 Taking the same example of the fourth generation ("16-bit era") consoles, the Super Nintendo's 5A22 has a 2.68 MHz data bus, while the Mega Drive's 68000 has a 5 MHz data bus.
 However, the 5A22 writes on every bus cycle (at 2.68 MHz), whereas the 68000 requires 4 clock cycles for every write (at 1.92 MHz).
 The advantage of the 68000 is that its data bus has a wider 16-bit bus width, twice that of the 5A22's 8-bit data bus.
 The 68000 thus writes 16 bits (2 bytes) at a time, giving it a 3.8 MB/s write speed, whereas the 5A22 writes 8 bits (1 byte) at a time, giving it a 2.6 MB/s write speed.

 So far, we've only discussed the Central Processing Unit (CPU).
 Another equally important factor (or nowadays, more important) is the Graphics Processing Unit (GPU).
 Several marketing campaigns often referred to the GPU, yet many misunderstood them, erroneously assuming they referred to the CPU.
 The TurboGrafx-16, for example, was advertised as a "16-bit" system because its dual GPU chipset had a 16-bit data bus, but many erroneously assumed the "16-bit" was referring to its 8-bit CPU somehow being 16-bit.
 Likewise, the Neo Geo was advertised as a "24-bit" system because its GPU chipset had a 24-bit data bus, but many erroneously assumed it was referring to its CPU processors (one 16/32-bit, the other 8/16-bit).
-This misadvertising is by no means limited to consoles, as video card manufacturers for PCs and Macs also play up to the hype, often claiming that more bits equals more vibrant colors or more realistic graphics compared to their competitors.
+This misadvertising is by no means limited to consoles, as GPU manufacturers for PCs and Macs of the era also play up to the hype, often claiming that more bits equals more vibrant colors or more realistic graphics compared to their lesser competitors.

 The most infamous example of such a misunderstanding is the "Blast Processing" campaign of the Sega Genesis.
 Many erroneously assumed the term was referring to its CPU's faster clock speed, but it was in fact referring to its GPU's faster DMA (direct memory access).
 The Genesis GPU had a 13 MHz clock speed and 8 MHz bus speed, whereas the Super NES GPU had a 5.3 MHz clock speed and 3.5 MHz bus speed.
 This allowed the Genesis GPU to have a faster DMA write speed of 3.26.4 MB/s, compared to the Super Nintendo's 2.6 MB/s DMA write speed.
 This was what really gave the Genesis its faster performance, not just its CPU's higher clock speed.